ENBDC Workshop 2024

 Venue: Seminar-Hotel Rigi am See (Seestrasse 53-57, 6353 Weggis, Switzerland)

-- Additional fee (TBD) if you attend the Pre-workshop "Early Career Researcher”day on Wednesday.
+- Additional fee (125CHF) if you attend the Pre-workshop "Early Career Researcher”day on Wednesday.
 This day is ONLY intended for Students and Postdocs.

 - The fee includes hotel accommodation, meals and afternoon excursion (TBA).